 - vocational rehabilitation benefits -- including on-the-job training, education, or job placement assistance (depending on the state where the employee is injured).

-An employee who is temporarily unable to work will usually receive temporary disability payments of two-thirds of the employee's average wage, up to a fixed ceiling.
+An employee who is temporarily unable to work will usually receive temporary disability payments of two-thirds of the employee's average wage, up to a fixed amount set by law.
 An employee who becomes permanently unable to do the work he or she was doing prior to the injury, or unable to work at all, may be eligible for long-term or lump-sum benefits for permanent disability.
-The workers' compensation system also pays death benefits to surviving dependents of workers who are fatally injured in a work-related incident.
+The workers' compensation system also pays death benefits to surviving dependents of workers who pass away from work-related injuries.

 What Are an Employer's Responsibilities for Workers' Compensation?

 Employers have a number of obligations under the workers' compensation system.
-If these requirements are not met, employers can be fined and injured employees may be able to sue an employer in court for punitive money damages.
+If these requirements are not met, employers can be fined and injured employees may be able to sue an employer in court.

 Carry Workers' Compensation Insurance

 If a business lacks the workers' compensation coverage required by law, employees may file a lawsuit against the business in civil court or, in some states, file a workers' compensation claim against a special uninsured employers fund (for instance, California has the Uninsured Employers Benefits Trust Fund).

 Post Notices and Advise Employees of Their Legal Rights